wnfs-wg/spec/spec/private-wnfs.md

 NB: Label namefilters MUST be computed as described in the algorithm for [sharded file content access](#44-sharded-file-content-access).

 Entries in the private forest corresponding to externalized content blocks MUST have exactly one CID as their multi-value.
 This CID MUST refer to a ciphertext with exactly `12 + blockSize` bytes, except for the last block with index `blockCount - 1`.
-The first 12 bytes refer to the initialization vector and the rest are the ciphertext.
+The first 12 bytes of the block MUST be an initialization vector, and the rest MUST be the ciphertext.

 If any externalized content blocks exceed the specified `blockSize` or are missing in the private forest despite having a lower index than `blockCount` during file read operations, then these operations MUST produce an error.